Summary of Decameron tales: Fourth tale (I, 4)

-Dioneo, who has acquired the reputation of the most bawdy of the storytellers, narrates this tale.
+Dioneo, who emerges as the most bawdy and sardonic of the storytellers, narrates this tale.
+Starting with day two, Dioneo insists on always speaking last, and does not always follow the storytelling rules of the day.

 A young monk seduces a young woman and is secretly observed by an elder abbot.
-Realizing he has been seen, he leaves her on pretense of finishing a task.
-He gives the key to his room to the abbot, who then goes to seduce the girl himself.
-The monk hides, watches all of this, and uses the knowledge to avoid punishment.
-The monk and the abbot quickly rush the woman out of the monastery but often bring her back in.
+Realizing he has been seen, the young monk leaves his mistress on pretense of finishing a task.
+He gives the key to his room to the abbot, who then goes in to make love to the girl himself.
+The young monk hides and watches all of this, and uses his knowledge to avoid punishment.
+The monk and the abbot smuggle the woman out of the monastery but continue to bring her back frequently to share her favors.

 The earliest surviving source for this anti-clerical tale is found in Cento Novelle Antiche, an Italian compilation of short stories from the end of the 13th century.
 Boccaccio could have possibly also taken the tale from a French fabliau, "L'Evesque qui benit sa maitresse" ("The bishop who blesses his mistress").